- Chancellor and Dean

-The board meets four times each academic year.
+The board meets three to four times each academic year.
 Board meetings are open to the public.

 For media inquiries contact Christine Coffin, Director of Communications at 541-322-3152.

 Bruce Cummings and his wife Sandy have lived in Bend since 2006 when he retired from NBC News after 30-plus years as a broadcast journalist.
 The lion's share of his career was spent at NBC Nightly News, where he worked as a senior producer with Tom Brokaw and then Brian Williams.
-Cummings spent 18 of those years in NBC's Washington, D.C. bureau, managing the reporting of correspondents and producers covering the White House, the Hill, the State Department, the Pentagon and the federal agencies.
-He and the Nightly team won numerous Emmys and other national awards.
+Bruce spent 18 of those years in NBC's Washington, D.C. bureau, managing the reporting of correspondents and producers covering the White House, the Hill, the State Department, the Pentagon and the federal agencies.
+He and the Nightly News team won numerous Emmys and other national awards.
 He was regularly called on to manage the coverage of major breaking news stories for all NBC News programs, including the Enron meltdown and the D.C. sniper.
 He transferred to the Los Angeles bureau of NBC News in 1997, continuing in his role as a senior producer of NBC Nightly News.
 He oversaw coverage of national stories from Alaska south through the Pacific Northwest, California, Mexico, and inland through the intermountain west…stories as diverse as the Columbine massacre and Michael Jackson's trial to California politics and the west’s legendary battles over water rights and annual rounds of wildland fires.
-Before joining NBC network news, Cummings was executive producer of the nation’s capital’s evening news at WRC-TV, the NBC-owned station in Washington, DC.
-He worked prior to that as a news producer for the late Peter Jennings at ABC's "Good Morning America".
-Cummings began his broadcasting career as a radio show host and then local television news anchor and producer on the east coast.
+Before joining NBC network news, Bruce was executive producer of the nation’s capital’s evening news at WRC-TV, the NBC-owned station in Washington, DC.
+He worked prior to that as a news producer for the late Peter Jennings at ABC's "Good Morning America."
+Bruce began his broadcasting career as a radio show host and then local television news anchor and producer on the east coast.
 Over the years, Bruce has done extensive work as a narrator of television productions and a voice-over artist for commercials and on-air promos.
 In Bend he works with his wife, who is the founder of TVStoryteller, an independent video production company specializing in documentaries.
-Bruce is involved in community service via Interfaith Volunteer Caregivers, Saving Grace, and Shepherd’s House.
+Bruce is involved in community service via Bethlehem Inn and Smart Reading Oregon.

-Dan Hobin is co-founder and chief executive officer of G5 Search Marketing Inc., a Bend-based technology company that manages and measures clients’ online marketing efforts.
+Dan Hobin is founder and chief executive officer of G5, a Bend-based marketing software and services company.
+G5 helps more than 8,000 self storage, senior living, and apartment communities optimize their marketing and occupancy rates.
 Prior to founding G5, Hobin was the founder and chief executive officer of SmashCast, Inc., a web-based digital publishing company based in San Francisco.
-Hobin has held key sales and marketing roles at Beyond.com, a company specializing in online software sales, and in their spin out, CyberSource Corporation, a company that focused on e-commerce services in San Jose, California.
-Hobin is a managing partner of Bend Capital Partners and a co-founder of the Bend Venture Conference, organizations devoted to fostering the growth of technology companies in Central Oregon.
-Dan received his bachelor’s degree in Asian Studies from the University of California at Santa Barbara with a focus on Japanese business and is a graduate of the Shibusawa International School in Fukaya, Japan.
+Dan has held key sales and marketing roles at Beyond.com and CyberSource, both in the eCommerce space.
+Dan co-founded the Bend Venture Conference, an event devoted to fostering the growth of technology companies in Central Oregon.
+He is also on the Board of Directors of Summit Bank, the leading community business bank in Oregon.
+Dan received his bachelor’s degree in Asian Studies from the University of California at Santa Barbara and is a graduate of the Shibusawa International School in Fukaya, Japan.
 He lives with his wife Sara and three sons in Bend.

 Chairman of the Board, Brooks Resources Corporation

-After helping to found Brooks Resources Corporation in the late 60s, Mike has had a large influence on the Central Oregon region over the last 40+ years.
+After helping to found Brooks Resources Corporation in the late '60s, Mike has had a large influence on the Central Oregon region over the last 40-plus years.
 Mike guided Brooks Resources through the fat and thin years of the real estate industry, creating such memorable communities as Black Butte Ranch, North Rim, Awbrey Butte and NorthWest Crossing.
 He has also helped to shape a company whose name has become synonymous with community support.
 His vision is apparent throughout the community and he has positively influenced issues such as transportation, education, economic development and cultural resources.
-Mike is the convener of the state’s Advisory Board of Regional Solutions team, member of the Oregon Business Council, and serves on several private and public boards and foundations throughout the U.S. He is the former Chair of the Oregon Transportation Commission, appointed by Governor Goldschmidt and recently served on the Oregon State University Cascades Advisory Board.
+Mike is the convener of the state’s Advisory Board of the Governor's Regional Solutions team and serves on several private and public boards and foundations throughout the U.S. He is the former chair of the Oregon Transportation Commission, appointed by Governor Goldschmidt, and also served on an Oregon State University - Cascades real estate committee.
 Mike was honored by Willamette University’s Atkinson Graduate School of Management as the 2014 Glenn L. Jackson Leadership award recipient.
-He and his wife Sue have been honored by the community they’ve served by the Bend Chamber and Central Oregon Builders’ Association, among others.
+He and his wife Sue have been honored within the community they’ve served by the Bend Chamber and Central Oregon Builders’ Association, among others.

 Principal, Ferguson Wellman Capital Management